janholstjensen/rdkit4excel/README.md

 	* Click "OK".
 * Restart Excel.

-You should now be able to enter "=rdkit_version()" and have the RDKit version returned.
-If you see #NAME? in the cell it means that the add-in was not successfully registered and loaded in Excel after all.
-Retry the registration or ask for help on Github.
+You should now be able to enter "=rdkit_version()" in a cell and have the RDKit version returned.
+If you see "#NAME?" in the cell it means that the add-in was not successfully registered and loaded in Excel after all.
+Retry the registration or ask for help on GitHub.

 ## Troubleshooting